 It’s worth noting that K-12 cybersecurity incident reporting of any kind is incomplete at best.
 Mandatory reporting requirements for K-12 vary by state, and many disclosures are not publicly accessible or are limited by incident type and size.
 Finally, given the common lack of awareness or investment in cybersecurity in K-12, it’s likely there are incidents which occur that school districts are not aware of.

 In 2018, The K-12 Cybersecurity Resource Center’s Incident Map cataloged 122 publicly-disclosed incidents.
 These incidents occurred in 38 states and affected 119 school districts.
 The good news is that, at least within 2018, there was a relatively low rate of incident recurrence.

 The bad new is that this represents, on average, a cybersecurity incident happening every three days.
-This is astonishing considering just how much personally identifiable information K-12 school districts as a whole store.
+This is astonishing considering just how much personally identifiable information K-12 school districts store as a whole.
 Students, parents, faculty, and staff can all be exposed when a data breach occurs.